 Another long day driving to the northernmost point of Thailand.

-We will stay in Chian Saen tonight.
+Tonight we will stay in Chian Saen.

 From Phayao we drove our way to Chiang Rai, where we stopped briefly to visit the center and specially Wat Phra Kaew.